Data processing agreement

 The Data Processor secures the personal data through technical and organizational security measures that meet the requirements of the General Data Protection Regulation on security and protection of the data subject's (candidate's) rights.

-certified hosting center cf. Appendix B above under point B.2.
+All data handled in the Data Processor's software is stored and processed without unauthorized access at ISO 27001 certified hosting center cf. Appendix B above under point B.2.
 All pages run on SSL encrypted web pages (https).
-The high level of data processing security is documented by certificates and authorized statements that can be provided to the controller on request:
+The high level of data processing security is documented by certificates and authorized statements that can be provided to the controller on request

-- Elvium GDPR L-4 Data protection handbook
+- Elvium GDPR L-4 Data Protection Handbook

-- Elvium GDPR L-3 Data protection policy
+- Elvium GDPR L-3 Data Protection Policy

 The controller shall be responsible for ensuring that the controller's users process data in the system correctly and confidentially.
 The data controller and users are obliged to keep usernames and passwords secret, and their misuse of access to the system is of no concern to the data processor.
 If the data controller or a user loses their username/password, or if there is a risk that these have come to the knowledge of unauthorized persons, they can be changed by contacting the data processor.